What is a Brow Lift?

 You may want to consider a brow lift if you have:

 - Overall tired appearance around the eyes and upper face

 A brow lift can be performed in several different ways.

-- A coronal brow lift involves a long incision across the scalp, from one ear to the other.
-The soft tissues of the forehead and brow line are elevated off of the underlying bone and then redraped across the forehead.
-This maneuver smooths forehead lines and allows for the excess skin and soft tissue of the forehead to be excised.
-This method results in a long scar across the scalp and has a longer recovery time than other less invasive methods, although the results tend to last a little while longer.
+- A coronal brow lift involves a long incision across the scalp.
+The soft tissues of the forehead and brow line are elevated and redraped, and the excess tissue excised.
+This procedure results in a long scar across the scalp and has a longer recovery time than other less invasive procedures, although the results tend to last a little bit longer.

 - A pretrichial brow lift places an incision directly in front of the hairline and can be used to shorten an excessively long forehead.
 It has similar efficacy as a coronal brow lift, but it does risk visible scarring at the hairline.

-- An endoscopic brow lift is the most common brow lift procedure, as it can be performed quickly and with decreased downtime.
-In this procedure, several small incisions are made in the scalp in areas that are well concealed.
-The procedure is performed in a similar fashion as the coronal brow lift, but with the assistance of an endoscopic camera and instruments.
+- An endoscopic brow lift is the most common brow lift procedure, as it can be performed quickly with decreased downtime.
+In this procedure, several small incisions are made in the scalp and the procedure is performed with the assistance of an endoscopic camera and instruments.
 Recovery is quicker and associated with less scarring than more invasive procedures.

 - A direct brow lift can be performed using an incision placed directly over the eyebrows.
 This procedure is performed to elevate a drooping eyebrow but it does not address forehead wrinkles.
 It can be performed quickly and easily with local anesthesia but it does result in a visible scar.
 This procedure is best used in patients who are primarily concerned with drooping of the eyebrow and upper eyelid.
 Ideal patients have thick skin and full eyebrows in which the scar can be more easily camouflaged.